Roy Cazaly: St Kilda

 Cazaly crossed to rival VFL side St Kilda and made his senior debut in 1911 during a players' strike, when many of St Kilda's regular senior players refused to play as a result of a dispute with the club's committee over dressing rooms.

 One of nine new players in the team, Cazaly played his only First XVIII match for St Kilda against Carlton, at Princes Park, on 29 July 1911.

 The other new players were: Alby Bowtell, Claude Crowl, Peter Donnelly, Alf Hammond, Otto Opelt, Rowley Smith, Tom Soutar, and Bill Ward – and, including that match, and ignoring Harrie Hattam (16 games), Bert Pierce (41 games), and Bill Woodcock (65 games), the very inexperienced team's remaining fifteen players had only played a total of 46 matches.

 Cazaly played 99 matches with St Kilda.

 South Melbourne

 In 1920, he left St Kilda, signing with South Melbourne.
 He coached that club in 1922, and won South's most consistent player award in 1926.

 During the depression of the early 1930s, he worked on the Melbourne waterfront and played with waterside workers in a midweek football competition.

+South Warrnambool

+Cazaly coached South Warrnambool during the 1919, 1920 and 1921 finals series and when they won the 1921 Warrnambool & District Football Association premiership.

+Cazaly was responsible for recruiting South Warrnambool footballer and 1925 Brownlow Medallist, Colin Watson to St Kilda in 1920.

+Minyip

+Cazaly was captain-coach of Minyip in the Wimmera District Football League in 1925 at a salary of £12 a week.
+Cazaly returned to South Melbourne for the 1926 VFL season.